Ali-Mahzarnia/graphclass_cont/README.md

 ```

 Example code:
-In this example we use the "::" operator instead of "library(graphclasscont)".
+In this example we use the "::" operator instead of "library(graphclass)".
 This operator is more memory effieicent and provides flexibility when using similar packages.
 Once the package is successfully installed, you can use the following example code to run the subgraph selection penalty using the system to choose the lambda through 3-fold cv:

 ```R
 set.seed(123)